john-k-walton/Prologue-Oscillators/README.md

 The final list of modulations are:
 - Shape LFO, built in Logue hardware LFO
+- Key Tracking.

 Envelope Mode: (both exponential and linear attacks are available)
 - AD, Attack, Decay envelope.
 - ASR, Attack, Sustain, Release type envelope.
 - ADSR 40%, an ADSR with 40% Sustain level.
 Release is a fixed multiple of Decay.
 - ADSR 70%, an ADSR with 70% Sustain level.
 Release is a fixed multiple of Decay.
 - Linear Ramp, linearly increasing or decreasing Ramp.
-(Decay +100, Attack to taste)
+(Decay +100, Attack to taste).

 LFO2 Mode:
 - LFO2 (Triangle wave). approx 0.50hz to 1.5hz; or 16hz when used with Key Tracking.